MacDownApp/macdown/README.md

 If you wish to build MacDown yourself, you will need the following components/tools:

-* OS X SDK (10.8 or later)
+* OS X SDK (10.14 or later)
 * Git
 * [Bundler](http://bundler.io)

-You may also need to install Xcode’s command line tools with the following command:
+> Note: Old versions of CocoaPods are not supported.
+Please use Bundler to execute CocoaPods, or make sure your CocoaPods is later than shown in `Gemfile.lock`.

+> Note: The Command Line Tools (CLT) should be unnecessary.
+If you failed to compile without it, please install CLT with
+>
-    xcode-select --install
+>     xcode-select --install

-> Note: Due to multiple upstream bugs, Xcode may fail to build certain dependencies if you use the CocoaPods with versions lower than 0.39.
-Please upgrade CocoaPods, or use Bundler to execute a local version (as suggested above) instead.
+>
+> and report back.

 An appropriate SDK should be bundled with Xcode 5 or later versions.